Nmyhi/burnandbeyond-webshop/README.md

 #### Key information for the site

 In this site my goal was to create a fully functioning ecommerce web application with real payments later on.
+I have used django framework, stripe and Amazon web services to accomplish it.
 The users will be able to:

 * Easily navigate on the site
-* Comment and rate products
 * Create an account
-* Log-in to their account
+* Log-in to account
 * Log-out
 * Place purchases
-* Contact the Store
+* Browse products
+* Filter products
+* Save default shipping information
+* Allow superusers to delete products
+* Allow superusers to update products
+* Allow superusers to create products

 I am going to go into details in the user stories!